-The Company sold RHOFADE (oxymetazoline hydrochloride) cream, 1% ("RHOFADE") and ESKATA (hydrogen peroxide) Topical Solution, 40% (w/w) ("ESKATA") during the years ended December 31, 2019 and 2018 to a limited number of wholesalers in the United States (collectively, its "Customers").
+The Company sold RHOFADE and ESKATA (hydrogen peroxide) topical solution, 40% (w/w) ("ESKATA"), its non-marketed product approved by the U.S. Food and Drug Administration, during the years ended December 31, 2019 and 2018 to a limited number of wholesalers in the United States (collectively, its "Customers").
 These Customers subsequently resold the Company's products to pharmacies and health care providers.
 In addition to distribution agreements with Customers, the Company entered into, or was subject to, arrangements with third-party payors, including pharmacy benefit managers and government agencies, as well as group purchasing organizations ("GPOs"), which provided for government mandated or privately negotiated rebates, chargebacks, and discounts with respect to the purchase of the Company's commercial products.
 The Company discontinued selling ESKATA in August 2019.
 The Company sold the worldwide rights to RHOFADE in October 2019 (see Note 3).
-Product sales, net has been reclassified to discontinued operations for all periods presented.
+Product sales, net is presented in discontinued operations for all periods presented.